Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator-interop.md

 ```

 With `useAsExportName = false`, no implicit `@JvmName` is applied.
-The JVM backend instead uses the core proposal's ABI-stable Kotlin encoding of the source name and discriminator for the binary method name, analogous to value-class or internal-name mangling:
+The JVM backend instead uses the core proposal's ABI-stable Kotlin encoding of the source name and discriminator for the binary name, analogous to value-class or internal-name mangling:

 ```kotlin
 @SignatureDiscriminator("string-result")